-If you’re thinking about picking up a Samsung Galaxy S21, Galaxy S21+, or Galaxy S21 Ultra, there are some steps you should take ahead of their release date.
+If you’re thinking about picking up a Samsung Galaxy S21, Galaxy S21+, or Galaxy S21 Ultra, there are some steps you should take before their release date.

 As expected, the Galaxy S21, Galaxy S21+, and Galaxy S21 Ultra feature a number of upgrades.
 Notable improvements include S Pen support for the Galaxy S21 Ultra, Android 11 with One UI 3.1, design tweaks, and a new processor.

 If you’re looking to buy a new smartphone in the first half of 2021, the Galaxy S21 series should be on your radar.
-These devices are top competitors for Apple’s iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max and in-house Android competition like the Galaxy S20, Galaxy S20+, and Galaxy S20 Ultra, and others.
+These devices are top competitors for Apple’s iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max as well as in-house Android competition like the Galaxy S20, Galaxy S20+, and Galaxy S20 Ultra, and others.

 - Check Your Upgrade Status